 While the beaches and blue skies are a major draw, I think it is the range of activities on offer that makes Phuket such a great all round destination.

-You’ve got Famous island excursions, world class snorkeling and dive trips, boat trips, Elephant Trekking, Jungle Safari, World Class Golf Courses, cooking classes, traditional Thai massage, Caberet, go-carting, water parks, shooting ranges…
+You’ve got famous island excursions, world class snorkeling and dive trips, boat trips, elephant sanctuaries, trekking, jungle safaris, world class golf courses, cooking classes, scuba diving, traditional Thai massage, cabaret shows, go-carting, water parks, shooting ranges.

-At the northern end, this Thailand beach has become the ultra-hip place to hangout and you will find the trendiest bars and restaurants along this stretch of coastline.
+At the northern end, this Phuket beach has become the ultra-hip place to hangout and you will find the trendiest bars and restaurants along this stretch of coastline.